vocdex/SpottyAI/mapping/README.md

         When only yaw is specified, the quaternion is constructed from the yaw.
         When yaw is not specified, an identity quaternion is used.
     (9) Clear the current graph.
+    (10) Navigate to a destination by label name.
+If multiple waypoints are present for a label, the robot will navigate to the waypoint that is closest to geometrical center of the matching waypoints for a label
     (q) Exit.
 ```

 To execute a command, type the letter or number next to that command, and press *enter*.

 Before the robot can complete any navigation commands, a map must be uploaded (option *5*) to the robot or recorded on the robot recently without powering off the robot.
-Additionally, the localization must be set: it will automatically be localized to the map if it was just recorded on the robot without any power cycles; otherwise, the localization must manually be initialized (option *2* is recommended) when the robot is standing near a fiducial in the recorded map.
+Additionally, the localization must be set: it will **automatically be localized to the map if it was just recorded on the robot without any power cycles**; otherwise, the localization must manually be initialized (option *2* is recommended) when the robot is standing near a fiducial in the recorded map.

 **Navigation Commands**